 “This one came from a young servant at a house in Cheapside,” Mr. Thacker said in distaste.

 “Thank you, Thacker,” Darcy murmured as he examined the flourish of his name upon the paper.
-It was a feminine hand that wrote his directions upon the folded over page.
+It was a feminine hand which wrote his directions upon the folded over page.
 The realization had Darcy swallowing hard.
 Did his letter change the lady’s mind?
 Did Miss Elizabeth forgive him?

 Darcy wished it were not so early: He would pour himself a stiff drink to bolster his resolve before he broke the wax seal.